Kong/docs.konghq.com/app/konnect/updates.md

 from a single, cloud-based control plane, and provides a catalog of all deployed services.
 [Try it today!](https://cloud.konghq.com/quick-start)

 ## August 2023

+**Release announcements in Konnect**
+: With Makelog integration, you can now see the latest feature and update announcements in the {{site.konnect_saas}} UI.

 **Gateway 3.4 Support**
 : Konnect now supports the latest Gateway release version of 3.4 including all [Konnect-compatible plugins](/konnect/compatibility/).